Bon Secours Mother and Baby Home: Mother and Baby Home

 At the end of the year, the mothers left while their babies were typically kept at the Home.
-The children stayed there until they could be adopted, fostered, or until they were old enough to be sent to industrial boarding schools.
-Even at the time, there were some complaints of fostered children being exploited.
-An October 1953 article in The Tuam Herald said "an effort was not always made to find the home that most suited the child or the child that most suited the home.
-The allowance given to foster parents was not always spent on the child's welfare".
-Local historian Catherine Corless also uncovered one case where a mother found work in England and paid the nuns to care for her son in the Home.
-The nuns did not tell her that her son had been fostered and kept each installment that she sent them.
-Some babies were sent to clergy in the United States to be illegally adopted by Catholic families there.
+The children remained until they could be adopted, fostered, or were old enough to be sent to industrial boarding schools.
+Contemporary concerns were voiced in The Tuam Herald, which reported in October 1953 that “an effort was not always made to find the home that most suited the child or the child that most suited the home.
+The allowance given to foster parents was not always spent on the child's welfare."
+Local historian Catherine Corless documented a case in which a mother, having found work in England, paid the nuns to care for her son.
+Unbeknownst to her, the child had been fostered out, while the nuns continued to accept her payments.
+Some babies were sent to clergy in the United States for adoption by Catholic families, often without maternal consent or legal oversight.

-A 1947 report by an official inspector who visited the Home says some of the children were suffering from malnutrition, and 12 out of 31 infants examined were described as being "emaciated and not thriving".
-It also says that the Home was overcrowded, with 271 children and 61 mothers living there.
-Death rates were extraordinarily high: 34 per cent of children died in the home in 1943; 25 per cent died in 1944; 23 per cent died in 1945; 27 per cent died in 1946.
-The report states "The death rate amongst infants is high...
+A 1947 inspection by the Department of Local Government and Public Health found that some children at the home were suffering from malnutrition, with 12 of the 31 infants examined described as “emaciated and not thriving”.
+The home was overcrowded, housing 271 children and 61 mothers.
+Death rates were extraordinarily high: 34 per cent of children died in 1943; 25 per cent in 1944; 23 per cent in 1945; and 27 per cent in 1946.
+The report noted: "The death rate amongst infants is high...
 The death rate had appeared to be on the decrease but has now begun to rise again.
 It is time to enquire into the possible cause before the death rate mounts higher."
-The report went on to say, "the care given to infants in the Home is good, the Sisters are careful and attentive; diets are excellent.
-It is not here that we must look for cause of the death rate".
+Despite this, the inspector concluded: “The care given to infants in the Home is good, the Sisters are careful and attentive; diets are excellent.
+It is not here that we must look for cause of the death rate.”

-An inspection two years later in 1949, conducted by inspectors from the Galway County Council, reported "everything in the home in good order and congratulated the Bon Secour sisters on the excellent condition of their Institution".
+An inspection conducted in 1949 by Galway County Council reported that “everything in the home [was] in good order” and congratulated the Sisters on “the excellent condition of their Institution”.

-The Home closed in 1961, and most of the occupants were sent to similar institutions, such as Sean Ross Abbey in Roscrea.
-The building lay mostly disused until its demolition in 1972, and a new housing estate was built on the site.
+The Bon Secours Mother and Baby Home closed in 1961, and most of the mothers and children remaining at the time were transferred to similar institutions, including Sean Ross Abbey in Roscrea.
+The building remained largely unused until its demolition in 1972, and a new housing estate was subsequently built on the site.